tyayers/api-tester/README.md

       - $.city==San Jose
       - response.header.content-length==68
 ```
-4. A first test run is automatically done, make any changes and re-run by clicking the "Save & Run" button, or doing a REST call.
+4. A first test run is automatically done, make any changes and re-run by clicking the "Run" button, or doing a REST call.
 The results are pushed in real-time with SSE to any clients.
 5. Export all tests and results using the "Export All" button, or delete all data with the "Delete All" button.
 6. The "Public Dashboard Link" button opens a read-only version of the dashboard that you can shared with anyone.